craigmcc/apache-turborepo/README.md

 without problems, because it uses Prisma's `upsert` functionality to insert new rows or update existing rows, based on the unique primary key for each table.

-### Running the Lookup Application to View the Local Database Content
+### 2.9 Running the Lookup Application to View the Ramp Local Database Content

 Next, set up a `.env` file in the `apps/ramp-lookup/` directory, with only the DATABASE_URL variable, which should point to the same local database file.
 Now,